emer/axon/examples/pvlv/README.md

 * better at keeping No active -- add more scale there to balance better.

 # DONE

+* vspatch needs better learning (still, again!): nonlinear DA learning (some mix of ACh and DA?) such that lrate is higher until it actually matches.

+    + ACh MaintInhib = .5 much better than 1 -- ach is inhibiting learning.  maybe just turn down / off?

 * what is using slow weights in the BG, etc circuits?  seems good.
 TrgActAvg is maybe faster but less reliable; slow wts also not clear big diff